CGA styles are a comfortable way to store and reuse sets of rule parameters.

 attr mColor = "#ff0000" attr height = 1 Lot --> color(mColor) extrude(height) style Design1 attr mColor = "#006600" attr height = 2 style Design1_2 extends Design1 attr mColor = "#99ff99"

-Of course can just as well be added and modified in the CGA text editor instead of using the style wizard.
+Of course, styles can as well be added and modified in the CGA text editor instead of using the style wizard.
 Please see styles in the CGA reference for more information.